H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-1.3.5.
+1.3.6.
 Dupaigne and Farina~\cite{Dup-Far} have used the results of \cite{CFRS} to establish Liouville theorems for entire stable solutions.
-One of them, for dimensions $n\leq 10$ and nonlinearities $f\geq 0$, applies to all stable solutions which are bounded by below.
+A very general one, for dimensions $n\leq 10$ and all nonlinearities $f\geq 0$, applies to all stable solutions which are bounded by below.
 Still, \cite{Dup-Far} and \cite{Wang} raise some open questions in this topic.

-1.3.6.
-The interior result of \cite{CFRS} has been extended to the $p$-Laplacian by Cabr\'e, Miraglio, and Sanch\'on~\cite{CMS}.
-This work reaches the optimal dimension for interior regularity of stable solutions when $p>2$.
+1.3.7.
+The interior result of \cite{CFRS} has been extended to the $p$-Laplacian by Cabr\'e, Miraglio, and Sanch\'on~\cite{CMS}.\footnote{For general $p>1$, optimal bounds for the extremal solution when $f(u)=\lambda e^u$ (extending the results of Crandall and Rabinowitz~\cite{CR} for $p=2$) were obtained by Garc\'{\i}a-Azorero, Peral, and Puel~\cite{GarPe92,GarPePu94}.} This work reaches the optimal dimension for interior regularity of stable solutions when $p>2$.
 It remains an open problem to accomplish the expected optimal dimension for $1<p<2$.
-On the other hand, to our knowledge, boundary regularity \`a la \cite{CFRS} has not yet been treated (for any~$p$).

-1.3.7.
-For the equation $(-\Delta)^su=f(u)$ involving the fractional Laplacian, the optimal dimension for regularity of stable solutions has only been reached when $f(u)=\lambda e^u$.
-This was accomplished by Ros-Oton~\cite{R-O}.
+1.3.8.
+For the equation $(-\Delta)^su=f(u)$, with $0<s<1$, involving the fractional Laplacian, the optimal dimension for regularity of stable solutions has only been reached when $f(u)=\lambda e^u$.
+This was accomplished in a remarkable paper by Ros-Oton~\cite{R-O}.
 The dimension found in that paper, which depends on~$s\in (0,1)$, is expected to also give the correct range of dimensions for other nonlinearities.
 This is however an open problem, even in the radial case.
-The most recent progress (in the general nonradial case) is the paper~\cite{CS} by Cabr\' e and Sanz-Perela, where the techniques of \cite{CFRS} are extended for the half-Laplacian ($s=1/2$) to prove interior regularity in dimensions $n\leq 4$ for all nonnegative convex nonlinearities ---here, with $s=1/2$, one expects $n\leq 8$ to be the optimal result.
+The most recent progress is the paper~\cite{CSz} by Cabr\' e and Sanz-Perela in the general nonradial case, where the techniques of \cite{CFRS} are extended for the half-Laplacian ($s=1/2$) to prove interior regularity in dimensions $n\leq 4$ for all nonnegative convex nonlinearities ---here, with $s=1/2$, one expects $n\leq 8$ to be the optimal result.